 You must meet the admission requirements of the Toulouse Graduate School® and the following program requirements:

 Satisfying these criteria does not guarantee admission to the doctoral program.
 All documents undergo a stringent review process.
 The director of Ph.D. programs and research will notify you if you have been accepted into the program.

 Contact the Graduate Programs Office at 940-369-8977 for an assessment of your preparation for the master's programs.

-Course descriptions and more details about degree requirements are available on our website.
+Course descriptions and more details about degree requirements are available on the Finance, Insurance, Real Estate & Law website.
 Students who apply for assistantships must complete two semesters of calculus prior to starting the program.

 Certifications demonstrate a set of knowledge, skills and abilities.
 While not a program requirement, faculty members recommend earning one or several of the following certifications to enhance your competitive position in the job market:

 Our college and department award several competitive scholarships to help you pursue your education.
 The award amounts vary based on funding.
-More information about these scholarships is at the College of Business website.
+More information about these scholarships is available at the College of Business scholarships page.